harshitpaunikar1/Project-14/.github/project-buildup-history.md

 - Task summary: Spent another hour on this: fixed the README section that was missing the setup step — embarrassing oversight.
 - Deliverable: One of those satisfying small wins.
+## 2021-02-17 - Day 6: Baseline model

+- Task summary: Came back after lunch and realized pushed a config tweak after noticing the wrong default param was being used.
+- Deliverable: One of those satisfying small wins.